yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cimagelist-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Wskaźnik do `CImageList` obiektu, jeśli się powiedzie; w przeciwnym razie wartość null.
+Wskaźnik do obiektu `CImageList`, jeśli się to powiedzie; w przeciwnym razie wartość NULL.

 ### <a name="remarks"></a>Uwagi

-`CImageList` Jeśli obiekt nie jest dołączony do dojścia, zwracana jest wartość null.
+Jeśli obiekt `CImageList` nie jest dołączony do dojścia, zwracana jest wartość NULL.

 ### <a name="example"></a>Przykład